 Although I wish the weather was acting more like fall there, I am not opposed to using fall ingredients in my baking during the winter months.

 Canned pumpkin is a great way to add flavor and moisture to your baking.
-It’s a favorite ingredient of ours – we often make pumpkin streusel coffee cake, pumpkin oatmeal cookies, and of course, pumpkin bread.
+It’s a favorite ingredient of ours – we often make pumpkin streusel coffee cake, pumpkin oatmeal cookies, pumpkin chocolate chip muffins, and of course, pumpkin bread.

 If you love the combination of chocolate and pumpkin, I think you’ll love this easy gluten free dessert recipe.